 Air pollution and noise from the enhanced operations

 The subproject works will extend the power distribution lines but no houses, mosques or schools will be close to the newtransmission linein the operational phase.
-Nevertheless some houses, a school, a hospital and a hostel are close to the DGS.
-The DGS will be converted at existingDGS and the extended level of operation of the facility is not likely to cause any appreciable increase in the noise level already generated by the existing equipment.
+Nevertheless, some houses, a school, a hospital and a hostel are close to the DGS.
+The DGS and the extended level of operation of the facility is not likely to cause any appreciable increase in the noise level already generated by the existing equipment.
 However, it is recommended that an acoustical check be made on the detailed design to determine of any noise barriers are required.
 There should be no source of atmospheric pollution from the subproject.
 In the operational phase any nearby industrial facilities with fuel powered mechanical equipment will be the main polluters.
 All such emissions will be very well dissipated in the open terrain and there will be no cumulative effect from the subproject.

 Noise impacts from the operation of the DGS equipment should be reviewed at the detailed design stage.
 The NEQS for noise close to residential areas will be complied with 45 dB(A) Leq (exterior, boundary of DGS).